oxheadalpha/tezos-k8s/MULTICLUSTER.md

-# Multicluster Permissioned Chain
+# Tezos k8s Private Chain

-This tutorial will walk you through setting up a Tezos based permissioned blockchain.
-You will spin up one bootstrap peer node.
-You are also able to spin up additional peer nodes if you wish.
-These nodes will be running in a Kubernetes cluster in a peer-to-peer network.
+This README will walk you through setting up a Tezos based private blockchain where you will spin up one bootstrap peer node as well as additional peer nodes if you'd like.
+These nodes will be running in a peer-to-peer network inside of a Kubernetes cluster using `minikube`.

 ## Prerequisites